MTUHIDE/PillowTalk/README.md

 The external port that must be used for HTTPS is 443.

 To run the server, make sure that you are inside of the PillowTalk folder and run "python2.7 web_server.py".
-This will open the raspberry pi's local ip as a flask server address.
+This will open the Raspberry Pi's local IP as a flask server address.